Raymond-Xrh/Raymond-Xrh.github.io/_posts/2024-12-1-Daily Reflection.md

 ===
 Todo: Kaggle preprocessing/backtesting; housing; split-wise

-Reflect: play more games involving verbal bid-ask; I still fumble on them
+Reflect: play more games as a market maker; I still fumble on bid/ask and buy/sell

 2024.12.30 - 2025.1.2
 ===